 Who is Clavius?

 Risen is a unique movie, in that it is written from the point of view of someone who isn’t a believer.
-An everyman who is just seeing things unfold.
-Clavius originally doesn’t expect to be impacted by Jesus in any way.
+Clavius is an everyman who is just seeing things unfold.
+He originally doesn’t expect to be impacted by Jesus in any way.
 As far as Clavius knows, Jesus is just another failed Jewish messiah, and he’s merely doing a job by keeping order at the Crucifixion.

 But as I’ve watched this movie more and more, it’s become clear to me that Clavius is representative of not only people who aren’t believers, but he also represents those who believe, but struggle in their faith.